Allied-occupied Germany: Belgian, Polish and Norwegian zones

-French Zone
+French zone

 The French Republic was at first not granted an occupation zone in Germany, but the British and American governments later agreed to cede some western parts of their zones of occupation to the French Army.
 In April and May 1945, the French 1st Army had captured Karlsruhe and Stuttgart, and conquered a territory extending to Hitler's Eagle's Nest and the westernmost part of Austria.
 In July, the French relinquished Stuttgart to the Americans, and in exchange were given control over cities west of the Rhine such as Mainz and Koblenz.
 All this resulted in two barely contiguous areas of Germany along the French border which met at just a single point along the River Rhine.
-Three German states (Land) were established: Rheinland Pfalz in the North and West and on the other hand Württemberg-Hohenzollern and South Baden, who later formed Baden-Württemberg together with Württemberg-Baden of the American Zone.
+Three German states (Land) were established: Rheinland Pfalz in the north and west and on the other hand Württemberg-Hohenzollern and South Baden, who later formed Baden-Württemberg together with Württemberg-Baden of the American zone.

-The French Zone of Occupation included the Saargebiet, which was disentangled from it on 16 February 1946.
+The French zone of occupation included the Saargebiet, which was disentangled from it on 16 February 1946.
 By 18 December 1946 customs controls were established between the Saar area and Allied-occupied Germany.
 The French zone ceded further areas adjacent to the Saar (in mid-1946, early 1947, and early 1949).
 Included in the French zone was the town of Büsingen am Hochrhein, a German exclave separated from the rest of the country by a narrow strip of neutral Swiss territory.
 The Swiss government agreed to allow limited numbers of French troops to pass through its territory in order to maintain law and order in Büsingen.

-At the end of October 1946, the French Zone had a population of: